JosephAjigboteso/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5: add execute permission to the owner of file "hello" script 6: add execute permission to the owner and to group owner then read permission to other users on file hello script 7: add execute permission to everybody
+script 5: add execute permission to the owner of file "hello" script 6: add execute permission to the owner and to group owner then read permission to other users on file hello script 7: add execute permission to everybody script 8: give no permission to owner and group but give all permission to other users